BamSori/TowerCreatorDocs/src/site/notes/Objects/Class.md

 ---
-{"dg-publish":true,"permalink":"/objects/class/","updated":"2023-12-14T07:49:40.219+09:00"}
+{"dg-publish":true,"permalink":"/Objects/Class/","noteIcon":"","updated":"2023-12-15T06:35:27.587+09:00"}
 ---

-Present in `ObjectModules.Class`.

-`Class` is used for classes of [[Objects/DataObject\|DataObjects]] and [[Objects/ExtendedInstance\|ExtendedInstances]].
+Classes in `ObjectModules.Class` are designed for managing both [[Objects/DataObject\|DataObjects]] and [[Objects/ExtendedInstance\|ExtendedInstances]].

+## Class Structure

-Class consist of an array of [[Objects/Class#Subclass\|Subclasses]] in the `Class.Classes` module.
+A `Class` comprises an array of `Subclasses` within the `Class.Classes` module.
+These subclasses collectively define the functionalities and properties of a class.
-## Subclass
+## Subclass Definition

-Another subclass that makes up the class
-Define a subclass in `Class.Subclasses` module.
+Subclasses, which form the integral parts of a class, should be defined in the `Class.Subclasses` module.

 >[!Tip]
->If there are too many subclasses, divide them into sub-categories, define them in the child module, and merge them in the subclasses module.
+>For better organization, especially when dealing with numerous subclasses, group them into sub-categories within child modules.
+Then, integrate these into the main subclasses module.
+Here's how you can do it:
 >```lua
->-- in `Class.Subclasses.Phsyics`:
+>-- Example in `Class.Subclasses.Physics`:
 >local Subclasses = {} :: types.SubclassesFormat
 >
 >--#1 Physic